 Adopted from: Gusenbauer, M., & Haddaway, N. R. (2021).
 What every researcher should know about searching–clarified concepts, search advice, and an agenda to improve finding in academia.
 Research Synthesis Methods, 12(2), 136-147. https://doi.org/10.1002/jrsm.1457

 Effective searching requires a good match between these three components to improve search efficiency and outcomes.
 Your goals should dictate the heuristics you use, and the heuristics should be supported by the systems you choose.
+When these components are well-matched, your search is more likely to be efficient and successful.

-Why Effective Search Matters?
-Enhances Research Quality.
-Ensures you find accurate and relevant information Saves Time.
-Helps you quickly locate the information you need.
-Broadens Knowledge.
-Exposes you to a wider range of sources and perspectives Supports Evidence-Based Decisions.
-Provides a solid foundation for making informed choices |
+| Ensures you find accurate and relevant information | Helps you quickly locate the information you need. | Exposes you to a wider range of sources and perspectives. | Provides a solid foundation for making informed choices. |

-Boolean Search Search uses logical operators (AND, OR, NOT) to combine or exclude keywords in a search, refining the results.
+Search uses logical operators (AND, OR, NOT) to combine or exclude keywords in a search, refining the results.
+How does it work?
+It focuses on the relationships between keywords. |

-Keyword Search Search involves using specific words or phrases to search for information anywhere in the text (title, abstract, full text).
+Search involves using specific words or phrases to search for information anywhere in the text (title, abstract, full text).
 How does it work?
 It searches for the exact keywords entered by the user. |

-Subject Headings Subject headings are controlled vocabulary terms assigned by indexers to describe the content of documents.
+Subject headings are controlled vocabulary terms assigned by indexers to describe the content of documents.
 How does it work?
 It uses standardised terms to ensure consistency and accuracy in search results. |

-Citation Chaining (Snowballing) Citation networking enables the discovery of additional relevant sources by examining the papers referenced by the authors you read or by checking who later cited those papers.
+Citation networking enables the discovery of additional relevant sources by examining the papers referenced by the authors you read or by checking who later cited those papers.
 Every citation can guide you to another piece of your research (Stapleton, 2024).
 This method of referencing can lead you to scholarly journals and publications that you might not have discovered through a standard database search.
+How does it work?
+Begin with a highly relevant article and check its references (backward search) and the “cited by” feature (forward search) to discover additional sources. |

 Semantic search goes beyond keywords to understand the intent and contextual meaning behind a query.
 It uses advanced techniques like natural language processing and knowledge networks to capture relationships between concepts.

-AI-Powered Search Engines: like Google Scholar use advanced algorithms to help find relevant academic papers quickly and efficiently.
-These search engines analyse vast amounts of data to understand the context and relevance of research papers.
-They can rank search results based on factors like citation counts, publication dates, and relevance to your query. |
+AI-powered academic search engines, like Google Scholar, leverage advanced algorithms to rapidly identify relevant research papers.
+These systems analyse vast amounts of scholarly data to understand the context, significance, and relationships between publications.
+They rank search results using factors such as citation counts, publication dates, and semantic relevance to the user's query, enabling more accurate and efficient discovery of academic literature. |

-Natural Language Processing (NLP): NLP is a branch of AI that helps machines understand and interpret human language.
-When applied to search engines, NLP allows you to use natural, conversational language to find information.
-For example, instead of using specific keywords, you can ask a question.
-The search engine can understand the context and provide relevant results. |
+Natural Language Processing (NLP) is a branch of artificial intelligence that enables machines to understand, interpret, and respond to human language.
+When integrated into search engines, NLP allows users to interact using natural, conversational queries rather than relying on keyword combinations.
+For instance, instead of typing specific terms, users can ask full questions.
+The search engine uses NLP to grasp the context and intent behind the query, delivering results that are more relevant and meaningful. |

 Hybrid search combines the strengths of both lexical and semantic search methods.
 By doing so, it offers more accurate and relevant search results, particularly for complex queries where users may not know the exact terms to use.